opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/general_problems/what_is_a_database_data_warehouse_data_lake_lakehouse.rst

 What Is a Database/Data Warehouse/Data Lake/Lakehouse?
 ======================================================

 The evolving Internet and IoT produce massive volumes of data.
 This data needs to be managed, using concepts like database, data warehouse, data lake, and lakehouse.
-Here is an overview of how they map with our products and solutions.
+What are these concepts?
+What are their relationships?
+What are the specific products and solutions?
+This document helps you understand them through comparison.

 Database
 --------